2023 Best Economics Schools in the New England Region

 Full Economics at Harvard University Report

-Bowdoin College ranked #6 on this year’s Best Economics Schools in the New England Region list.
-Located in the fringe town of Brunswick, Bowdoin is a private not-for-profit school with a small student population.
+With a ranking of #6, Bowdoin College did quite well on this year’s best schools for economics students.
+Located in the town of Brunswick, Bowdoin is a private not-for-profit college with a small student population.

 While working on their degree, economics majors at Bowdoin accumulate an average of around $17,500 in student debt.